kushaal-rana/FHR-Docs/src/mdFiles/gettingstarted/querybuilder.md

 <ul>• The subjective assessment of the delivery outcome is conducted using Apgar’s score, which involves the evaluation of a newborn kid in the 1st, 5th, and 10th minute after birth using five categories10. </ul>
 </ol>
 </br>
-The entire information was utilized for the purpose of conducting a study on inter- and intra-observer variability.
+<i>The entire information was utilized for the purpose of conducting a study on inter- and intra-observer variability.
 In this research, a cohort of nine experienced obstetricians assessed the cardiotocography (CTG) signals.
-Once processed, the clinical evaluation will be incorporated into the database.
+Once processed, the clinical evaluation will be incorporated into the database.</i>
 </p>